kamencesc/JAMMA_connector_for_eagle/README.md

 JAMMA connector is for arcade video game in Japan.
 I don't check to connect this symbol on real PCB and HIROSE's connector yet.

+## Modified

+Now you can use a inverted layout for a soldering a JAMMA connector.

 ## License
 CC BY-SA